This policy is for members of the Governing Board. Last updated September 2021.

 Tolls, congestion charges and parking fees are reimbursable whilst travelling on Cochrane business.

-Fines or interest charges regarding late or non-payment are the responsibility of Governing Board members and will not be reimbursed.
+Fines or interest charges regarding late or non-payment a will not be reimbursed.

 Cochrane can only reimburse excess baggage costs that result from carrying equipment on behalf of Cochrane.